Thespian Lifestyle

 Looking for some inspiration for your drama or musical theatre classes?
 We have some ideas!
 Just read through this list of our absolute favorite resources for drama teachers.
 And of course, make sure to have fun with your planning!

-love this book idea for any drama teachers who may be teaching remotely at the moment.
-It’s filled with “appetizers” “starters” “main courses” and “desserts” (80 games and exercises) to add some flavor to your online lessons.
-And if you’re back in the classroom, there’s a Drama Menu➝ book for that too!
+I love this book idea for any drama teachers who are searching for fresh theatre games to use in the classroom.
+It’s filled with “appetizers” “starters” “main courses” and “desserts” (158 games and exercises) to add some flavor to your lessons.

 2. Drama Teacher’s Survival Guide #2